Takicegek/Interpeer/whitepaper.md

 - Configuration file - states how the script will run.
 - Interpeer scripts
 - mutable data
+- static data

 Interpeer jobs are trust-less, because unlike [bitTorrent](www.bittorrent.com) peers can't choose what job they are doing.
-Each peer plays a lottery to get jobs, and if they turn down the assigned jobs to try and game the system they quickly lose their peer-rating and will be blocked.
+Each peer plays a lottery to get jobs, and if they turn down the assigned jobs to attempt to game the system they quickly lose their peer-rating and won't get allocated jobs.

 ### 5.1 peer-groups
-peer-to-peer networks have a common problem; how do you trust peers to complete a job correctly?
+Peer-to-peer networks have a common problem; how do you trust peers to complete their task correctly?

-In a peer-group all the peers must agree on the results of a function to proceed, so it is in their interest to agree as they get paid.

-Peers can't just copy the answer of another peer (to get paid without working) as they first share a hash+salt of the result, then the salt+result, proving it's their own solution.
+In a peer-group all the peers must agree at key points the current results of the job, it is in their interest to agree to get paid and peers can't just copy the answer of another peer (to get paid without working) as they only share a hash of the result (with their userID as a salt).
+This proves it's their own solution and that they match.

 Because of how peer-groups are selected it means that the chance of colluding peers abusing the system is **(colluding peers / total peers)^N**.
 If, for example 50% of the network colludes, and there are only 3 peers in a peer-group, then there is a 1/8 chance of it being completely compromised.

 If there is an disagreement then ratings of peers are used as well as number of peers on each side of the disagreement to settle which side is correct.

 ### 5.1.1 handshake process
-The initial handshake process is used to share contact information of other peers in the group and decide if backup peers are needed.
+The initial handshake process is used to share contact information of other peers in the group and decide who is online and which peers aren't needed.

 1. peer_1 sends an IP-lookup for all possible peers of the peer-group.
   - If any peers are behind a firewall they hole-punch to peer_1.